 Wholesale Media Buying Discount Advertising Auction Program

-Our fire-sale auction takes advantage of this long-term change in the industry.
-The auction is held weekly, and starts every Tuesday.
+Our TV and radio media buyers auction takes advantage of this long-term change in the industry.
+The auction is held weekly, and starts every Monday.

 The fire-sale auction process allows our customers to submit CPM-based offers (if you don’t know what CPM is, click here to learn) simultaneously, to multiple stations.
 When the stations receive the offers for their inventory, they know that there are several other stations that have received them as well.
 The stations are then encouraged to accept the fire-sale offers before other stations in the market accept them and your budget becomes exhausted in turn.
 As soon as your budget for the time period (2 weeks, 4 weeks, 6 weeks, etc.) is exhausted, the fire-sale auction closes.
 So not only does our fire-sale auction process take advantage of perishable inventory situations, it also creates urgency and competition between stations, and allows us to dictate the CPM price we are willing to pay.